stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 ![alt text](image-2.png)

 # Creating a VM scale set
 A scale set lets you create and manage a group of load balanced VMs.
+The VMs are identical and automatically scaling.

-## Basics -->
+## --> Basics
 1. Search "scale set" in the top search bar and click **virtual machine scale set**.
 2. **Assign** resource group `(tech264)`.
 3. **Name** the VM (e.g tech264-name...)